sommai - Fotolia

 HR technology trends focus on understanding talent

-For years, organizations tried to boost productivity by hiring workers whose job experience and educational background mirrored that of the most successful employees, Boese said.
+For years, organizations tried to boost employee productivity by hiring workers whose job experience and educational background mirrored that of the most successful employees, Boese said.
 Now, the analytical capabilities of HR technology are starting to provide clear insight on aspects of work that were previously hard to recognize and track.
 "Programs are looking at what kind of projects people worked on, who they worked with and, on a personal level, what their thoughts and feelings are," he said.

 Effectively measuring performance is a critical way to understand an employee.
 That's why continuous performance management technologies appeal to organizations because, as the name implies, they measure performance on an ongoing basis and provide in-the-moment feedback, as opposed to conducting a review with dated feedback only at year's end, Hamerman said.
 Offerings from BetterWorks, HighGround and Lattice automate the review process and help managers and employees proactively share data and discuss performance goals, enabling employees to tweak performance in the moment, he said.